 speaker

 Operator

 Good morning and welcome to the Heritage Insurance Holdings First Quarter 2025 Earnings Conference Call.
 Please note today's event is being recorded.
-I would now like to turn the conference over to Kirk Lusk, Chief Financial Officer for the company.
+I'll now let the Tender Consultant, Kirk Lusk, Chief Financial Officer for the company.

+speaker